impresso/impresso-py/docs/index.md

   <img src="https://github.com/impresso/impresso.github.io/blob/master/assets/images/3x1--Yellow-Impresso-Black-on-White--transparent.png?raw=true" width="350" alt="Impresso Project Logo"/>
 </p>

-Impresso is a library to interact with the [Impresso](https://impresso-project.ch/app) dataset.
-It provides a set of classes to interact with the API and a set of tools that make working with the data easier.
+Impresso is a library designed to facilitate interaction with the [Impresso](https://impresso-project.ch/app) dataset.
+It offers a comprehensive set of classes for API interaction and a variety of tools to streamline data manipulation and analysis.

 ## Installation and prerequisites